JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ### Download from Releases

-Go to [Releases](https://github.com/JonasPrimbs/movesense-ble-ecg-firmware/releases) and download the latest versions of the following files:
+Go to [Releases](https://github.com/JonasPrimbs/movesense-ble-ecg-firmware/releases) and download the latest version.

+If you want to flash the Movesense HR+/HR2/Medical sensor, download these files:

 - `Movesense_dfu_w_bootloader.zip`
 - `Movesense_dfu.zip`

+If you want to flash the Movesense Flash sensor, download these files:

+- `Movesense_dfu_w_bootloader_NAND.zip`
+- `Movesense_dfu_NAND.zip`

 Now go on with section [Install Firmware](#install-firmware).